With Elon Musk’s moonshot, nothing is guaranteed

 So when Musk introduced a Japanese billionaire, who hopes to take several artists along with him on a trip around the moon on SpaceX’s new rocket, the only thing that’s certain is that nothing is guaranteed.
 Especially at a time when Musk is facing extraordinary pressures at the moment on Earth.

-The Securities and Exchange Commission is investigating his claim that he had the “funding secured” to take Tesla, his electric car company, private.
-He’s ratted investors with his erratic behavior, smoking marijuana on a live broadcast.
+The Securities and Exchange Commission is investigating Musk’s claim that he had the “funding secured” to take Tesla, his electric car company, private.
+He has ratted investors with his erratic behavior, smoking marijuana on a live broadcast.
 And on the day he announced his moonshot, he was sued for defamation by the Thai-cave rescuer he called a “child rapist.”

-And he’s often struggled to meet the overly ambitious timelines he’s set for his companies.
+And he has often struggled to meet the overly ambitious timelines he has set for his companies.
 Earlier in the day Monday, Gwynne Shotwell, SpaceX’s president and chief operating officer, noted how his dreams so often struggle to break the bonds of what’s possible.

-That includes timeline he’s set for the moon mission.
-Yasaku Maezawa, the Japanese billionaire entrepreneur, who has signed up for it, said he hoped it would be 2023.
+That includes the timeline Musk has set for the moon mission.
+Yusaku Maezawa, the Japanese billionaire entrepreneur who has signed up for it, said he hoped it would be 2023.
 But Musk hedged, saying, “We’re definitely not sure.”
 The 2023 date could be possible, he said, if everything went right.
 But then he noted that it seldom does.

 “You have to set some kind of a date that’s kind of like the things-go-right date,” Musk said.
 “Then, of course, we have reality, and things do not go right in reality.
 Usually there are setbacks and issues.”